khanh1412/opengl/README.md

 # Features

-- `OpenGL`		: VertexArray, VertexBuffer, IndexBuffer, Shader, Texture
+- `OpenGL`		: VertexArray, VertexBuffer, IndexBuffer, Shader, Texture.

-- `CUDA GLBuffer`	: GLBuffer can be read and written by Cuda
+- `CUDA GLBuffer`	: GLBuffer can be read and written by Cuda.

 - `CUDA Buffer`		: Create CUDA buffer to do computation later.